-While most people in the Paleo diet circles agree on the basic premises, some questions are oftentimes the subject of much debate.
+While most people in Paleo circles agree on the basic premises, some questions are oftentimes the subject of much debate.
 The question about the optimal amount and ratio of protein, carbohydrate and fat that we should consume is one of them.

-I think that many authors fall short in their recommendations and make mistakes that lead people to have wrong ideas about an optimal nutrition.
+I think that many authors fall short in their recommendations and make mistakes that lead people to have wrong ideas about optimal nutrition.

 Adaptability of humans

 Biochemical science and anthropology have succeeded together in showing us just how flexible the human body is when it comes to being healthy on different macronutrient ratios; different fuels.
-The fact that we are so flexible is probably what allowed us to populate and thrive on every corners of the world.
+The fact that we are so flexible is probably what allowed us to populate and thrive on every corner of the world.

 For example, on one side we have the Inuits, healthy on a very high fat and very low carbohydrate diet and the Kitavans also thriving, but on a diet very high in carbohydrates from starchy sources like yams.

 It’s important to remember though that tolerated doesn’t mean optimal and this is why exploring the question of the optimal macronutrient ratios is a very interesting one.
-Even if the Kitavans and Inuits seemed very healthy, nothing tells us that they wouldn’t have been even healthier on a diet with different amounts of each macronutrients.
+Even if the Kitavans and Inuits seemed very healthy, nothing tells us that they wouldn’t have been even healthier on a diet with different amounts of each macronutrient.

 Very low carb, ketogenic diets